areon546/free-oracle-minecraft-server/options/post-install.md

-If you have bought a Domain name, say from Cloudflare, you will be able to setup DNS records to your public IP address, and instead of joining via IP, you will be able to
+If you have bought a Domain name, say from Cloudflare, you will be able to setup DNS records to your public IP address, and instead of joining via IP, you will be able to assign a website, e.g. minecraft.example.com, which is easier to remember than an IP address.

 ## Running Backups